toitware/npm-packages/README.md

 # Toit NPM Packages

-This repository is the home of all private toit npm packages.
+This repository is the home of all toit's npm packages.

 When a new commit is made in `main`, all packages are tested and built, and if a `package.json` has a newer version than what is in our